-Teaching techniques & activities to bolster executive functions
+Teaching techniques, strategies & activities to bolster organizational skills

 Frustrated parents who are tired of chaos will find concrete, actionable guidance for raising an independent, self-assured, and organized child.
 Dr Korb defines the neurodevelopmental abilities that are critical for organization and shows parents how to develop their children’s organized thinking skills.Learn more